 Once granted subsequently the residence permit will be valid for a duration of your program, thus no need to worry about renewing it.
 You will be provided with an application form in your home country, which must be filled out and returned with the supporting documentation – it is hence advisable to begin the application process three months prior to your arrival date.
 Please be noted that the application will be turned down if you apply for a Denmark student visa and a residence permit at the same time.

 Since 2003, the Danish education system has followed the two-channel mode, bifurcating the study into undergraduate (Bachelor's) and postgraduate (Master's and PhD/Doctorate).
 This system facilitates an international mobility within Europe, as the qualifications are equivalent throughout.

 Danish institutions providing higher education are categorized according to level of study and field of teaching:

 The types of degrees available in Denmark are as follows:

 This is a pre-Bachelor's qualification obtained after completion of 1.5-2.5 years of study, depending on the number of ECTS (European credits) required.
-Programs are channelled towards employment in business, science all types of industries, and entails a work placement for a minimum three months.
+Programs are channeled towards employment in business, science all types of industries, and entails a work placement for a minimum of three months.
 Sometimes the Academy Profession qualification can be summed up to become a Bachelor's with a further 1.5 years of study.

 The minimum duration for completion of this degree is 3 to 4 years, depending on the chosen program.
 It caters to vocational professions, and all programs involve a compulsory period of in-service training (for a minimum of 6 months).
 Taking a Professional Bachelor's provides a gateway to a Master's program in the same field.
 This is the degree that is awarded after the topping up an Academy Profession degree with an extra 1.5 years of study.